HOW TO WRITE A COMIC BOOK OR MANGA FOR

 To begin my graphic novel, I started from the ending of The Adventures of Huckleberry Finn book and narrating their new adventure as teenagers in the wild American Frontier.

 In Legends of the West, Huck and Tom are sixteen years old.
-Three years passed before the two buddies meet again.
+Three years passed before the two buddies met again.

 How can I write about the two young men without changing their nature?

 A way to accomplish that is to think about their environment.
-I asked myself a question: did Huck and Tom's environment change in these past three years?
+I asked myself a question: Did Huck and Tom's environment change in the past three years?

 The environment in a story can impact a character.
-Just like in the real world, it can affect a person causing to change mentally and physically.
+Just like in the real world, it can affect a person, causing them to change mentally and physically.

-At the end of the Adventure of Huckleberry Finn, Tom Sawyer is dreaming a new adventure in the Indian territory meanwhile Tom's relatives decide to adopt Huck.
-The ending is left open letting the reader imagine what the two kids are going to do next.
+At the end of the Adventure of Huckleberry Finn, Tom Sawyer dreams of a new adventure in the Indian territory; meanwhile, Tom's relatives decide to adopt Huck.
+The ending is left open, letting the reader imagine what the two kids are going to do next.

-At this point, in my thoughts, Tom went back to St. Petersburg together with his Aunt Polly while Huck is adopted by the Phelps and living with them in Pikesville, Arkansas.
+At this point, in my thoughts, Tom went back to St. Petersburg together with his Aunt Polly, while Huck was adopted by the Phelps and was living with them in Pikesville, Arkansas.

 When the two friends meet again, Tom is still the same old Tom.
-The same kid who dreams adventures and wants to be a hero.
-Tom hasn't changed because his environment did not change.
+The same kid who dreams of adventures and wants to be a hero.
+Tom hasn't changed because his environment has not changed.
 He went back to the same familiar town, friends, and family.
 Nothing really impacted his personality.

 The situation is different for Huck.
 He didn't go back to St. Petersburg like Tom.
 He's in a new and unfamiliar environment.
 New home, new town, new people, and new friends.
 Moving from a native place to a new one is difficult for everybody, especially for a child.

-Huck had to cope with the fact of being away from a familiar place and people that more or less knew about him and his story.
-In the new town, he has to make new friends and meets new people.
+Huck had to cope with the fact of being away from a familiar place and people who more or less knew about him and his story.
+In the new town, he has to make new friends and meet new people.
 No one knows about his past and his adventures with Tom.
-Now, he's living with the reputation of helping a runoff slave.
-It's true that Jim was a free man, but Huck didn't know it till Tom revealed it at the end.
-It is not a breeze for him getting around the new town and making new friends with such reputation in a slave state.
+Now, he's living with the reputation of helping a runaway slave.
+Jim was indeed a free man, but Huck didn't know it till Tom revealed it at the end.
+It is not a breeze for him to get around the new town and make new friends with such a reputation in a slave state.

 This new situation impacted Huck and changed him.
 Now, he's more mature with his feet on the ground.
-Even if he lets himself getting drag in nonsenses by Tom, he has a better view of the world that surrounds him.
+Even if he lets himself get dragged into nonsensical arguments by Tom, he has a better view of the world that surrounds him.

-During their adventure, they will meet new people, and affront new challenges never faced before.
-Thus, make them change again and grow as the story progress.
+During their adventure, they will meet new people and face new challenges never faced before.
+Thus, make them change again and grow as the story progresses.

 Another important basic to keep in mind is that characters in a story must be relatable to the audience.
 People are not perfect.
-All of us has positives and negatives.
+All of us have positives and negatives.
 We have obstacles in our life to affront, decisions to make, failures, rejections, deal with the unexpected.
 Sometimes we are winners, sometimes we are losers.
 This is the same for our characters.
-A storyteller must be able to export emotions to viewers or readers.
-No matter if you write a novel, a movie or a comic.
+A storyteller must be able to evoke emotions in viewers or readers.
+No matter if you write a novel, a movie, or a comic.
 An audience must feel involved in the story and relate to the characters.

-Creating a character that is perfect in everything, is a big mistake.
+Creating a character that is perfect in everything is a big mistake.
 A hero that is always right, with no fears, does the right thing all the time, gets the woman or man that likes, and everybody loves him or her, is not a great character and is not realistic.
-The story ends to be predictable, boring, and hard to develop.
-There is not much to write about someone that wins all the time and is perfect.
+The story ends up being predictable, boring, and hard to develop.
+There is not much to write about someone who wins all the time and is perfect.
 It would be a story with no emotions and no audience.

 Every story has common structural elements.
-The ancient Greeks used this structure in their mythology like in The Odissey.
-Fairy tales, Disney is a good example, and movies adopted this universal structure divided into stages.
+The ancient Greeks used this structure in their mythology, like in The Odyssey.
+Fairy tales, Disney is a good example, and movies adopted this universal structure, divided into stages.

 Joseph Campbell divided these elements into twelve stages called The Hero's Journey.
-An example of movies that adopted this format are Star Wars, the Wizard of Oz, Harry Potter, The Matrix, The Lord of the Ring, and the list goes on and on.
+An example of movies that adopted this format is Star Wars, The Wizard of Oz, Harry Potter, The Matrix, The Lord of the Rings, and the list goes on and on.
 It's right to say that every great story uses the Hero's Journey elements.

 The 12 Stages of the Hero's Journey: